 - Are red in color, but turn yellowish after feeding on blood.

 - Can be confused with mites because of their appearance and size.

-- Is actually a very tiny arachnid, like spiders and ticks.
+- Are actually a very tiny arachnid, like spiders and ticks.

-- is scientifically described as a family of Trombiculidae, in the order Actinedida, in the class Arachnida.
+- Are scientifically described as a family of Trombiculidae, in the order Actinedida, in the class Arachnida.